AI Content Summarizers: How to Read More in Less Time Without Missing What Matters

 Specialized Tools Worth Knowing

 TLDR This lives up to its name.
-The browser extension summarizes any web page with one click.
-Free version available.
+The browser extension for Chrome and Firefox summarizes any web page with one click.
+Free version available, with a Pro plan at $4.99/month for advanced features.

 QuillBot offers both key sentence mode (bullet lists) and paragraph mode.
-Popular with students.
-Free version handles up to 1,200 words.
+Popular with students and available as a Chrome extension.
+Free version handles up to 1,200 words per summary.

-Scholarcy is built specifically for academic papers.
-Extracts structured information with citations.
+Scholarcy is built specifically for academic papers and research PDFs.
+Extracts structured information with citations, highlights key findings, and identifies methodology sections.
 Essential for researchers and grad students.

-Eightify converts long YouTube videos into digestible bullet points.
-Great for educational content and tutorials where watching the full video isn’t practical.
+Eightify converts long YouTube videos into digestible bullet points using AI-powered transcription.
+Great for educational content, podcasts, and tutorials where watching the full video isn’t practical.
+Free for 3 summaries/week.

-Notion AI integrates summarization directly into Notion workspaces. $10/month add-on.
+Notion AI integrates summarization directly into Notion workspaces. $10/month add-on that works with your existing notes, databases, and documents.

 Perplexity Deep Research goes beyond simple summarization.
-It searches multiple sources, synthesizes information, and generates detailed reports with citations.
+It searches multiple sources across the web, synthesizes information, and generates detailed reports with inline citations.
+Free tier available, Pro at $20/month.

 Person reading document on laptop screen, using AI to summarize content